Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 “Failure is, in a real sense,” says Keats, “the highway to success, in as much as every discovery of what is false leads us to seek earnestly after what is true, and every fresh experience points out some form of error which we shall afterward forever avoid.”

-The best personal development coaching advice given is not be afraid of failing.
-You are never closer to victory as when defeated.
+During personal development coaching sessions leaders should routinely discuss the importance of not being afraid of failing.
+Explain to your associates that you are never closer to victory as when initially defeated.
 When you take what you’ve learned from your defeat, adjust yourself according, and then go back after your goal – success will inevitably be yours.
-It may take a few attempts, but ultimately the one who sticks to it will win the prize.